xummichelle/craftyly-app/README.md

 Team Craftyly: Michelle Xu and Tiffany Trinh
 Mentor: Skye Kim
 Prototype testers: Aileen K (UX/UI Designer), Nayun K. (UI Designer), Yeojin (Registered Nurse)

-April 2021 - Submitted for the Technovation competition.
-July 2021 - Revisited and added more in consideration of an actual release of the app.